If you are a new homeowner in the District of Columbia, you are eligible for free containers if:

 DPW will continue to replace and repair lids, bars and wheels on all recently distributed containers with serial numbers that start with a W# for trash and R# for recycling free of charge.
 Containers with serial numbers starting with a DC# cannot be repaired and will be removed from the residence without a replacement.
 Old containers will not be replaced free of charge.
 Repair requests may be made by calling 311/(202) 737-4404 or online at 311.dc.gov.

-Residents can pay for their containers by check or money order, made payable to the “DC Treasurer.”
-The address where the container is to be delivered should be written on the payment.
-Mail payment to: Department of Public Works, 2750 South Capitol Street, SE, Washington, DC 20032.
-If requesting the senior discount, please include proof of age, such as a copy of the senior’s driver’s license, passport or non-driver identification issued by the DC Department of Motor Vehicles.
-When landlords make the request for their tenants who are senior citizens, proof of age of the tenant should be provided.
+Residents can pay for their new containers by credit card, check or money order.
+You may click here to pay online with a credit card.
+Payments via check or money order should be made payable to the “DC Treasurer”, and mailed to: Department of Public Works, Attention: SWCD – Container Check Processing, 1725 15th Street, NE, Washington, DC 20002.
+Residents requesting the senior discount must provide proof of age, such as a copy of the senior’s driver’s license, passport or non-driver identification issued by the DC Department of Motor Vehicles.
+When landlords make the request for their tenants who are senior citizens, proof of age of the tenant will be required.

 Containers will be delivered within 10 business days after receiving payment.
 Once the container is delivered, residents should put their address (street name and number) on the side and top (a bright, garish paint will make the container stand out) and record the container’s serial number to help deter theft and assist in identifying the container if it does go missing.

 |Can Type||Cost to Seniors (60 years or older)||Cost to Non-Seniors|

 |32-gallon Trash Can – Used in twice-a-week trash collection neighborhoods||$20.00||$45.00|